eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/208-using_javascript/008-enabling_javascript_support_in_php_projects.md

 To remove JavaScript Support for existing PHP Projects:

-In PHP Explorer view, right-click the project for which you want to enable JavaScript support and select Configure | Remove JavaScript Support.
+In PHP Explorer view, right-click the project for which you want to enable JavaScript support and select **Configure | Remove JavaScript Support**.
 JavaScript support will be removed from the project and no JavaScript libraries or external files will be available to the project.

 <!--ref-end-->